 While all of us have full-time jobs and have little time, we still like to get together and geek out over stuff.
 What better-a-way to do that when you live on opposite sides of the country than to create a podcast!
 Co-hosts Robyn Miller, Muaz Z., and Ben Janca and industry special guests join me in geeking out over games, media, and literature.

-After finishing our first season we went on a brief hiatus and currently just upload when we find the time, but a new season will be starting sometime in 2018.
+After finishing our first season we went on a brief hiatus and currently just upload when we find the time.

 One of the hardest things about teaching is the acting.